justCODE-STD/venom-hackathon/README.md

-  <h1>VenomPay</h1>
+  <h1>Venom Pay</h1>

-  <p>VenomPay is a cutting-edge payment solution that empowers businesses to offer faster and more convenient payment options using cryptocurrency.
+  <p>Venom Pay is a cutting-edge payment solution that empowers businesses to offer faster and more convenient payment options using cryptocurrency.
 With VenomPay, you can provide your customers with a seamless payment experience, allowing them to transact effortlessly and securely.</p>

   <h2>Features</h2>